Drug Shortages and Discontinuations

 - Safinamide is a monoamine oxidase B (MAO-B) inhibitor used in the treatment of Parkinson's Disease.

-- Alternative MAO-B inhibitors that are available include rasagiline and selegiline.
+- Alternatives MAO-B inhibitors that are available include rasagiline and selegiline.

 - Depending on symptoms and stage of disease, other agents (e.g., COMT inhibitors, dopamine agonists) or strategies (adjusting levodopa dose, frequency, and/or dosage form) may be beneficial.

-- See RxFiles - Parkinson's Treatment or CPS - Parkinson Disease for alternatives.
+- See RxFiles Parkinson's Disease or CPS Parkinson Disease.
 RxFiles and CPS are available through SHIRP.

 Transderm V transdermal patches have been discontinued by the manufacturer.